mverleg/pyjson_tricks/README.rst

 As you've seen, this uses the magic key `__ndarray__`.
 Don't use `__ndarray__` as a dictionary key unless you're trying to make a numpy array (and know what you're doing).

+Since v3.5, numpy scalars are also serialized.
+They are represented by the closest python primitive type.
+A special representation was not feasible, because Python's json implementation serializes some numpy types as primitives, without consulting custom encoders.

 **Performance**: this method has slow write times similar to other human-readable formats, although read time is worse than csv.
 File size (with compression) is high on a relative scale, but it's only around 30% above binary.
 See this benchmark_ (it's called JSONGzip).
 A binary alternative `might be added`_, but is not yet available.

 This implementation is inspired by an answer by tlausch on stackoverflow_ that you could read for details.